nishantabanik/Google-Kubernetes-Engine/README.md

 ## Cleanup
 Delete the Deployment and Service

 `kubectl delete services,deployment web-app`

+This command deletes both the Kubernetes service and deployment named "web-app" in one go.
+The kubectl delete command is used to remove resources, and by specifying both "services" and "deployment," it ensures that both the service and the deployment associated with the "web-app" application are deleted.
+This is a convenient way to clean up resources when you no longer need them, ensuring that both the service and deployment are removed from your cluster.

 Delete the playground cluster

 `gcloud container clusters delete playground --zone us-west1`

+It will delete our "playground" GKE Cluster located in the "us-west1" zone.
+It instructs Google Cloud to remove all the resources associated with the cluster, including nodes, pods, and services.
+Please use this command to completely delete your GKE cluster to stop incurring charges in Google Cloud after completion of your lab.